Healthy Hearing primer on hearing healthcare professionalsHealthy Hearing primer on hearing healthcare professionals

 Reasons to see an educational audiologist:

 Whether your provider is called "doctor," goes by their first name, wears a white lab coat, works in a private practice, hospital or school they are all dedicated to getting to the root of your concerns about hearing and balance.
 Don't delay if you suspect you or someone you care about needs help.
-As a first step, see our directory of consumer-reviewed clinics near you and make the call.
+As a first step, see our directory of consumer-reviewed clinics to find audiologists near you and make the call.